Watermelon Riot: Aftermath

 In the aftermath of the riot, both countries initiated investigations to determine the causes.
 The United States appointed Amos Corwine to prepare a report for the State Department.
 Corwine was a former US consul in Panama City and his brother worked for the Pacific Mail Steamship Company, which had substantial business interests in Panama.
 Corwine's final report blamed Miguel Habrahan who had stolen the gun from Oliver and signaled to the "native negros" to launch a premeditated attack with the connivance of Panama officials.

 The investigation on behalf of Nueva Granada was led by Lino de Pombo, the minister of foreign affairs, and Florentino Gonzalez.
-Their report called the riot a spontaneous uprising triggered by John Oliver and exacerbated by previous abuse from the Americans.
+Their report called the riot a spontaneous uprising triggered by Oliver and exacerbated by previous abuse from the Americans.
 They also pointed to the presence of American filibusters in Panama City and recent job losses accompanying the completion of the railroad as contributing factors.
 They denied any premeditation or connivance with Panama officials.

 Corwine recommended in his report "the immediate occupation of the isthmus."
 On September 19, a detachment of 160 soldiers took possession of the railway station.
 The city was calm and three days later the troops moved back without having fired a single shot.
 According to the US, this brief occupation was justified under Article 35 of the Mallarino-Bidlack Agreement to safeguard the neutrality and free transit of Panama.
 Ultimately, this proved to be just the first of several US interventions in Panama.

 The United States sought reparations from New Grenada for damages and losses suffered during the riot.
 The resulting Cass-Herran Treaty was ratified in 1858.
 New Grenada acknowledged liability for its failure to maintain peace.
 A commission was established to review claims and some $500,000 was awarded to US citizens seeking damages.